dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 ## Email validation and GDPR

-Due to the new privacy rules enacted by GDPR, you can no longer use a custom email address listed in your WHOIS data as it is masked out for privacy.
-You will have to select from the provided list above to send the validation email.
+Due to the new privacy rules enacted by [GDPR](https://medium.com/@GDPR_alliance/the-general-data-protection-regulation-gdpr-in-a-nutshell-2f02290dbd0d) on May 25th 2018, you can no longer use a custom email address listed in your WHOIS data as it is masked out for privacy.
+This prevents the Certificate Authority from being able to verify you are in control of the domain to issue your certificate.
+You will have to select from the provided list above to send the validation email instead.

 ## Email validation and WHOIS privacy {#whois-privacy}